From production labs to digital service labs

 A typical dental lab is a warehouse of knowledge.
 The combination of technician skills, wide-ranging case experience, materials expertise, and CAD/CAM technology knowhow represents a business asset that is both unique and valuable.
 Digital labs can easily position themselves as dental specialists and offer formal consultancy services – mainly to dentists, but also to other labs, milling centers, and practically anyone involved in the industry.
 Such activity is not only a potential revenue-bringing business model, but it also strengthens relationships with dentists and eventually brings in more work.

 Enhancing the Service Provider image

 As a dental labs service portfolio grows increasingly versatile, it becomes more and more important to promote its offerings and uniqueness in the market.
 As with any business, good marketing will help labs establish a strong image, reach more customers and beat competition.
 There are plenty of marketing channels available to labs – channels that do not require the clout of a whole marketing department.
 An active and communicative website, direct mail campaigns, social media, and digital newsletters are just a few examples.

 Summing up… the future of dental labs

 Digitization of the lab industry opens a realm of opportunity as well as new business challenges.
 More than ever, it will become imperative to strengthen customer relationships by shifting focus and business models from production to services for dentists.
-As a first step, those labs which have not yet embraced CAD/CAM should do so soon – because a labs CAD/CAM maturity will become a key competitive advantage when all the other labs discover they had better go digital as well.
-Labs that have already fully integrated CAD/CAM into their workflows and business models, while building up technology expertise, will simply have a head-start in relation to many of the competition-winning factors we have discussed – both in this article, and in previous articles in our series The Future of Dental Labs.
+As a first step, those labs which have not yet embraced CAD/CAM should do so soon – because a lab CAD/CAM maturity will become a key competitive advantage when all the other labs discover they had better go digital as well.
+Labs that have already fully integrated CAD/CAM into their workflows and business models, while building up technical expertise, will simply have a head-start in relation to many of the competition-winning factors we have discussed – both in this article and in previous articles in our series The Future of Dental Labs.